ideas-be/CAMMM-Web-Tool/README.md

 50 meter buffer for Clusters
 100 meter buffer for Hubs

+# April-May Pipeline 2024

+Mon & Tue - coding; Thu - research (articles)

+## Joint Pipeline
+- Add license files to Github
+- Contact partners
+- Have application ready for PEG (June)
+- Clean up article outline for a journal

+## OOM Pipeline
+- Finish the multi-jurisdiction or Metropolitan Area tool
+- process the T-R Area
+    - Multimodality
+    - Universal Design
+    - Diversity of services and amenites
+    - Closeness of services and amenites
+    - Transit connectivity
+- all cities
+  - Borough analysis
+  - Greenery

+## FN Pipeline
+- Work on fixing read files for queries
+- Add licensing and copyright info tab in UI
+- implement TR data in atlas UI
+- Update the display of pyramid for demographic data

+# Tasks for later 2024
+- Add the BIXI data at Montreal
+- brainstorm
+  - TOD index
+  - Walkability
+  - Route analysis
+  - Safety query
+- start working on radial graph (aggregate data in excel)

 ## Population Excel Data Notes
 For Montreal Island, we sum up the value of the entries: Montréal (V), Montréal-Est (V) and Montréal-Ouest (V).
 For Montreal Metropolitan Region, we take the Montréal entry's value.